 With advances in mobile technology and social media, no one in business today can say it’s hard to connect with customers.
 But even more important than communicating your business value and benefits is truly listening to customers.
 Use active listening with specific goals and follow through.
 When you listen to customers, you get to know what they want and need, and you let them know that you are engaged in doing business with them.

 Choose any of these ways to listen to what your customers have to say and they’ll get to know you better in the process:

 - Engaging Customer Service

 Don’t let customer dissatisfaction be your business downfall.
 Make customer service the cornerstone of your business and provide consistently excellent service to your customers.
 Let them know you’re responsive, available, and enthusiastic about gaining and keeping their business and building a relationship with them.
 Prepare special offers, discounts, and extras to pamper the people who do business with you rather than going down the street or across town.
 Let them know how much you appreciate that they choose to come through your doors rather than going to your competitor.

 When your customers know you, they will trust you and feel an emotional connection to you.
 Let them know your name, recognize your face, and understand your motivations.
 They will be more loyal to your business, spend more money with you, and refer other customers to do business with you.
 If it takes 12 positive service experiences to make up for one negative customer experience, work very hard to eliminate negative customer experiences and build trust with customers.

-Let your customers know when it comes to positive and negatives in your products and services that will affect them.
-Be mindful of customer input about things like hours of operation, facility appearance, experience with your business, and keep good communications so your customers know and understand how you do business.
+Let your customers know when it comes to the positives and negatives in your products and services that will affect them.
+Be mindful of customer input about things like hours of operation, facility appearance, and experience with your business, and keep good communications, so your customers know and understand how you do business.